zenomt/webid-auth-protocol/README.md

 At this time, browser-based applications can only be identified to resource servers via the `Origin` HTTP header (except in the special case where the OP and the resource server are coupled).
-This may be insufficient when multiple applications are hosted in the same origin (for example, github.com).
+When using bearer tokens, a non-browser component of a rogue application can forge an arbitrary `Origin` header;
+therefore, using the `Origin` header for application identity is not acceptable in this circumstance.

 ### WebID-TLS